 - (1) Investments in common stocks are valued using unadjusted quoted prices obtained from active markets.
-Investments in mutual funds, which invest in common stocks, are valued using the net asset value per unit as obtained from quoted market prices for the mutual funds. - (2) Investments in international equities are valued using unadjusted quoted prices obtained from active markets. - (3) Investments in U.S. Treasury and government agency bonds and corporate and foreign bonds are valued by a pricing service which utilizes pricing models that incorporate available trade, bid, and other market information to value the fixed income securities.
-Investments in mutual funds, which invest in bonds, are valued using the net asset value per unit as obtained from quoted market prices in active markets for the mutual fund. - (4) Investments in alternative investments are comprised of investments in real estate funds and real estate investment trusts and are valued using unadjusted quoted prices obtained from active markets. - (5) Cash is comprised of money market funds, which are valued utilizing the net asset value per unit based on the fair value of the underlying assets as determined by the fund's investment managers.
+Investments in equity mutual funds, which invest in stocks, are valued using the net asset value per unit as obtained from quoted market prices from active markets. - (2) Investments in international equities are valued using unadjusted quoted prices obtained from active markets. - (3) Investments in U.S. Treasury and government agency bonds and corporate and foreign bonds are valued by a pricing service which utilizes pricing models that incorporate available trade, bid, and other market information to value the fixed income securities.
+Investments in fixed income mutual funds, which invest in bonds, are valued using the net asset value per unit as obtained from quoted market prices in active markets. - (4) Investments in alternative investments are comprised of investments in real estate funds and real estate investment trusts and are valued using unadjusted quoted prices obtained from active markets. - (5) Cash and cash equivalents is comprised of money market funds, which are valued utilizing the net asset value per unit based on the fair value of the underlying assets as determined by the fund's investment managers.

 Funding requirements for qualified defined benefit pension plans are determined by government regulations and not by accounting pronouncements.
-In accordance with funding rules and the Company's funding policy, during 2014 our pension contribution is expected to be approximately \$17,875.
-The Company's funding of its PBOP cost during 2014 is expected to approximate \$2,763.
+In accordance with funding rules and the Company's funding policy, during 2015 our pension contribution is expected to be approximately \$13,756.

-The Company has 401(k) savings plans that cover substantially all employees.
+The Company has a 401(k) savings plan, which is a defined contribution plan and covers substantially all employees.
 The Company makes matching contributions that are initially invested in Aqua America, Inc. common stock based on a percentage of an employee's contribution, subject to specific limitations.
-Participants may diversify their Company matching account balances into other investments offered under the 401(k) savings plans.
-The Company's matching contribution and annual profit-sharing contribution, recorded as compensation expense, was \$2,790, \$2,741, and \$2,496, for the years ended December 31, 2013, 2012, and 2011, respectively.
+Participants may diversify their Company matching account balances into other investments offered under the 401(k) savings plan.
+The Company's matching contribution and annual profit-sharing contribution, recorded as compensation expense, was \$3,051, \$2,790, and \$2,741, for the years ended December 31, 2014, 2013, and 2012, respectively.